 Worthy provides up to $100,000 in insurance coverage for every shipment.
 We trust Lloyd's of London, a global leader in insurance since 1688, to protect all valuables auctioned on our platform.

 Click here for more about our item protection policy

 LATEST SUCCESS STORIES

 See what sellers on our marketplace have to say:

-We address this issue head-on by providing full gradings from GIA and IGI labs, ensuring transparency on all sides.
-Furthermore, the professional gradings provide far more detail, breaking down the characteristics of each piece and the valuable components.
+We address this issue head-on by providing full grading from GIA and GSI labs, ensuring transparency on all sides.
+Furthermore, the professional grading provides far more detail, breaking down the characteristics of each piece and the valuable components.
 This increases buyer confidence, and ultimately the offers at auction.